23clhelle/claire-ui-portfolio/src/pages/projects.md

 Finally, I came up with some values that I wanted for the website.
 I chose clarity and consistency as my two main values.
 Clarity is important for my UI because the goal of my interface is to make a busy user’s life easier.
 I don’t want them to have to spend extra time and brain power trying to decipher my interface.
 Consistency is important for my UI because, like clarity, I don’t want to cause any confusion for my users.
 By having a consistent format throughout the different pages of my interface, users can easily understand what page they are on and what the consistent buttons do.

-So, when it was time to actually begin designing, I started with some physical sketches.
+So, when it was time to actually begin designing, I started with some sketches.
 These are the original ideas I had come up with for the main screens that users would find beneficial.

 ### Sketches
 <img src={require('/static/img/Sketches1.png').default}/>